Submitting a Funding Application

 - If not already done, the dog will be spayed or neutered, if medically possible, at the time of treatment.
 The ONLY exception to this will be if the treating veterinarian explains in writing why spaying or neutering cannot be done at this time.
 In this instance, the rescue group requesting the money will sign a statement for SOS-SRF saying that the dog will be spayed or neutered as soon as medically possible.

 - SOS-SRF cannot provide funding for personal pets.
 However, at the discretion of the Board, and with proper documentation, SOS-SRF may be able to help pay a portion of emergency expenses for dogs who were recently adopted from a rescue organization and appeared healthy at the time, or who were rescued by an individual who has recently acquired a dog that was injured or ill at the time of rescue and would like to provide a permanent home for the dog.
-Such an application must be made within thirty (30) days of the adoption date.
-Applications can be made for dogs adopted from a public shelter provided the application comes within thirty (30) days of the date of the adoption.
+Such an application must be made within forty-five (45) days of the adoption date.
+Applications can be made for dogs adopted from a public shelter provided the application comes within forty-five (45) days of the date of the adoption.
 In addition to the usual required documentation, a copy of the adoption contract showing the date of adoption must be provided with the application.

 - SOS-SRF reserves the right to request a second opinion on veterinary prognosis.
 While we support a rescue group's right to work with their veterinarian of choice, there might be instances where another veterinarian might be able to do the same work at a rescue discount.
 We encourage applicants to inquire about discounts for rescue and to consider finding a competent veterinarian who will provide such a discount.